PMG Certifies Trio of Million-Dollar US Notes

 Founded in 2005, PMG has long been the world’s largest and most trusted third-party paper money authentication, grading and encapsulation service.
 PMG is an independent member of the Certified Collectibles Group® (CCG®), whose affiliated companies are dedicated to expert and impartial certification services for paper money, coins, comic books, magazines, concert posters, postage stamps and other collectibles.

-The CCG companies employ nearly 350 people around the world, including more than 75 graders, and operate offices in the United States, China, Hong Kong, Germany and the United Kingdom.
+The CCG companies employ nearly 350 people around the world, including more than 75 graders, and operate offices in the United States, China, Hong Kong, China, Germany and the United Kingdom.
 Together, the CCG companies have certified more than 52 million collectibles since 1987.